-Students in the Energy Efficiency & Renewable Energy Technician training utilize a mock house lab which provides hands-on practice in weatherization, construction, and installation.
-Students learn the fundamentals of Building Performance Institute (BPI) training for home performance evaluation and home retrofit planning.
-The lab provides students with the knowledge and skills to learn the residential installation skills employers within the construction industry require.
-In addition, students will learn to safely use a variety of diagnostic equipment and power tools including the infrared camera, blower door, and duct-blaster.
+Students in the Energy Careers Training will utilize a mock house lab and the training pods which provide hands-on practice in weatherization, construction, electrical wiring, plumbing and HVAC.
+The labs provide students with the opportunity to practice and enhance their knowledge and skills.
+In addition, students will learn to use a variety of diagnostic equipment and power tools including the infrared camera, blower door, combustion analyzer and duct-blaster.
+Students will be provided with Personal Protective Equipment (PPE), which consists of a hard hat, eye protection and gloves.